ibm-cloud-docs/apiconnect/ri-reg-gwy.md

 To register a remote API Gateway with your Reserved instance, click the **Download Gateway** tile on the administration Home page, and complete the following steps:

 Step 1: Download - Select your environment and download the package.
+If you use VMware and don't have a Passport Advantage contract, contact IBM Cloud Support to obtain the package.

 Step 2: Install - Select your environment to see the installation instructions for the gateway.

 Step 3: Configure - Follow the instructions in [Adding remote gateways in V10 Reserved](https://www.ibm.com/support/knowledgecenter/SSMNED_v10cloud/com.ibm.apic.install.doc/ri_gwy_intro.html){: external} to set up certificates and configure the new gateway.